ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 8.1

+### All editors
+* Continuing work on RTL in the editors core.
+Support for determining correct alignment for various text types
+* Working on support for fonts on the user's machine in a browser
+* Ability to open the "file stream" on the client.
+It is required to support opening and saving encrypted files in a browser
+* Working on switching to an "honest cluster", where each server is independent
+* Working on private rooms in the browser version via opening on the client
+* Switching to the common history for all editors
+* Working on support for Screen Readers in the interface
+* Support for new types of charts
+* Support for trend lines in charts

+### PDF Editor
+* Co-editing annotations in PDF.
+Ability to save PDF to the file manager
+* Ability to rotate pages in PDF

+### Forms
+* Filling in forms by roles
+* Improvements for working with fields: Combo box and Dropdown list improvement
+* Navigation by fields
+* A new form field: "Dynamic table"

+### Document Editor
+* Showing deleted text in the version history

+### Spreadsheet Editor
+* Support for Undo in the Fast co-editing mode
+* Working on the IMPORTRANGE function

+### Presentation Editor
+* Working on the slide sorter

+### API
+* Improvement of API for implementing custom toolbar buttons into any panel
+* Improvement of API for the ability to show the plugin panel on the right

+## Version 8.0

+### All editors

+* The ability to launch several visual plugins simultaneously (a separate button should be added to the left panel for each plugin)
+* Moving background plugins to the Background Plugins button menu
+* Moving the option to add a comment to the entire document from the bottom of the comments panel to the settings button
+* A button for adding a comment to text in the header of the comments panel (similar to the button in the toolbar)
+* Indonesian language id-id (Indonesian (Indonesia)), en-id (English (Indonesia)) in the regional settings
+* The ability to set avatars for users using the `onRequestUsers` integrator event with the `data.c="info"` parameter and the `setUsers` method
+* The ability to set an avatar for the current user using the editor config:
+`config.editorConfig.user.image` (this image will not be visible for other users)
+* The interface translation into Serbian (sr-Latn-RS, Serbian (Latin, Serbia and Montenegro)) and Arabic (ar-SA, Arabic - Saudi Arabia)
+* The More button on the left and right panels.
+All buttons that do not fit in height should be placed into it: category buttons, as well as plugins that were opened in the left panel.
+Remove the separator that separates the category buttons from the plugins.
+* The setting to enable support for screen readers
+* RTL interface support, currently in beta
+* Window management buttons should be redesigned to correspond to Linux

+### Forms

+* For the radio button field, adding the setting for the name of the selected element (Radio button choice)
+* Chain of tips when working with docxf files
+* The .oform format should no longer be supported.
+Forms should be saved as PDFs with corresponding metadata

+### Spreadsheet Editor

+* The ability to center a sheet horizontally and vertically when printing
+* The ability to get a link to the selected range in the viewing mode
+* The new Goal Seek functionality.
+It allows to determine which numbers should be substituted into the formula to get the desired and known result
+* A wizard for inserting charts: display a list of recommended charts and previews for all types of charts based on the selected data
+* The new Series tool for creating number sequences
+* Expanding cell filling settings
+* Adding the Expand/Collapse menu item to the toolbar and the context menu of pivot tables

+### Presentation Editor

+* The ability to set the final color for animation effects that change color
+* Making animation effect icons inactive if the effect cannot be applied to an object

+### PDF Editor

+* The ability to save changes made in fillable PDF-forms
+* The Date Picker for a text form with a date format in PDF

+### Server

+* Adding the `formsdataurl` parameter to the Callback handler (to replace `formdata`), which contains a link to the json file with data from filled forms when sending with the Submit button
+* Adding the following methods to API: `GetFreezePanesType`, `SetFreezePanesType`, and the `FreezePanes` property
+* Adding the `GetFreezePanes` method and the `FreezePanes` property to ApiWorksheet
+* Adding the `ApiFreezePanes` class with the following methods: `FreezeAt`, `FreezeColumns`, `FreezeRows`, `GetLocation`, `Unfreeze`
+* Adding the following methods for obtaining and filling out form data to the Builder of the Document Editor: `ApiDocument.prototype.GetFormsData = function()`, `ApiDocument.prototype.SetFormsData = function(arrData)`
+* Adding the `ApiDocument.prototype.AddDrawingToPage = function(oDrawing, nPage, x, y)`
+method for adding any ApiDrawing to a given page
+* Support for mssql and oracle databases
+* Adding JSON `watermark` parameter to `conversion.api`

+### Mobile editors

+* The ability to switch to the system theme
+* Changing the interface for working with forms
+* Add formula search and list of recently used formulas in the mobile Spreadsheet Editor
+* The ability to add a custom cell format in the mobile Spreadsheet Editor
+* Switching to the reading or editing mode when opening the mobile Document Editor based on the `mobileForceView` parameter in the configuration file
+* The ability to set the document language in the mobile Document Editor

 ## Version 7.5

 ### All editors